SAVANNAH

 Kitten Information Sheet

-Congratulations on welcoming your new Bengal/Savannah kitten!
-The following information is provided to give you essential background on your kitten and to support you during the initial weeks of ownership.
+Congratulations on the addition of your new Bengal/Savannah kitten.
+This document provides essential information about your kitten and offers guidance to support you during the initial weeks of ownership.

 Medical Information